Crate Training 101: Creating A Safe Space

 6.2 Adding cozy bedding and toys

 Make the crate cozy and inviting by adding comfortable bedding and toys.
 Use blankets or dog beds that provide cushioning and support for your dog's joints.
-Ensure that the bedding is and easily maintained.
+Ensure that the bedding is washable and easily maintained.
 Introduce your dog's favorite toys or chew toys to keep them entertained and provide mental stimulation while in the crate.
 However, be mindful of leaving any toys that could pose a choking hazard or be easily destroyed.

 6.3 Managing temperature and ventilation